Rahulray12/Password-Generator-React/README.md

 ## Contributions

-If you wish to contribute, feel free to open issues or submit pull requests.
+If you wish to contribute, feel free to open issues or submit pull requests.Thank You.

 ## License